Redesign of road layout, footpaths and bike paths

-The repairs between Dee and Tamar streets will happen during the day in November and take about two weeks.
+The repairs between Dee and Tamar streets will happen during the day and take about two weeks.
 The road may be down to one lane at times, but will operate as usual at peak times.

 The block will be resealed in late February or early March, and like the section between Tamar and Avon Street, it will be asphalt rather than chipseal.

 For safety reasons, there will be traffic management in place where people are working.

 Funding opportunity means other upgrade work will be postponed until late 2019